StevenKPastor/beginner-cloud-projects/README.md

 # 🚀 Project Title – Example: Text Narrator Using Amazon Polly

 ## 📌 Overview
 Developing a text narrator using Amazon Polly which would be able to read a piece of text and will be uploaded in Amazon S3 bucket.
-This text will be converted into speach and I can adjust the voice, pitch, and speed parameters.
+This text will be converted into speech and I can adjust the voice, pitch, and speed parameters.

 ## 🏗️ Architecture
 ![Architecture Diagram](./diagrams/architecture.png)